BAKE-bread/4dgaussian-enhancement/README.md

 # 4DGS-Enhancement: Multi-modal Prior Guided 4D Gaussian Splatting

-This repository contains the partial implementation of the research on **Multi-modal Prior Guided Sparse-view 4D Gaussian Splatting**.
+This repository contains the partial implementation of the research on **Multi-modal Prior Guided Sparse-view 4D Gaussian Splatting**, which is an independent work not affiliated with the original "4D Gaussian Splatting for Real-Time Dynamic Scene Rendering" project team.

 By introducing explicit multi-modal priors (Semantic Masks and Monocular Depth), this framework significantly enhances the robustness, geometry consistency, and rendering quality of 4D Gaussian Splatting, especially under highly ill-posed conditions like monocular or sparse-view dynamic videos.